lborg019/alain.xyz/packages/portfolio/research/realtime-celestial-rendering/index.md

 ![Custom Node](assets/ue4-material-custom.gif)

 Not that it isn't possible with the custom node in Unreal's Material Editor, but C++ gives you more programmatic freedom.
+Another direction could have been to use the option to convert Unreal materials to HLSL code.

 >Step By Step Process:
 >1.
 Create Shader Plugin